 At the same time, Hitler may have had another, more modern, architectural precedent in mind for his Great Hall, in keeping with his vision of himself as an artist-politician.
 Namely, he may have looked to the great artists’ ateliers of the later nineteenth and early twentieth centuries: large spaces that encompassed professional, domestic, and social activities.
 Hitler admired Hans Makart’s famous Viennese studio and its accumulated layers of “memories,” although he himself sought to instantly fabricate self-mythologizing spaces.17 A celebrated 1885 painting of Makart’s studio before its sale, created by Rudolf von Alt, depicts one of the huge historical canvases at which the artist excelled.
 Believing that politics was art, Hitler may have conceived the large window in the Great Hall, which pictured “German” nature at its most eternal and invincible, as his own canvas, and beneath it, the fourteen-foot-long Untersberg marble and oak table, where he studied maps with his generals, as his easel.18 (This piece of furniture also evokes the high table of medieval great halls, at which the lord took his meals, conducted business, and dispensed justice.)

 The difficulties that the Atelier Troost faced in bringing some kind of harmony to the ungainly Great Hall are perhaps best appreciated in images of the room under construction, preserved in the Heinrich Hoffmann photographic collection at the U.S. National Archives.
-In them, we see how the cavernous room dwarfs the occupants and even the oversized furniture created especially for its spaces, an effect heightened by the scale of the window.19 The Lilliputian feeling engendered in visitors could be equally magical and repellant.
-As one visitor reported, “The salon is amazing, like something out of a fairy tale, and I don’t mean beautiful!
-It is like a room for a giant.”20 Around Christmas 1935, Hitler visited the construction site with his designers (fig. 26).
+In them, we see how the cavernous room dwarfs the occupants and even the oversized furniture created especially for its spaces, an effect heightened by the scale of the window.19 Around Christmas 1935, Hitler visited the construction site with his designers (fig. 26).
 It was likely that Troost then attempted to talk Hitler out of the gargantuan window.
 She later said that she had not seen architectural plans prior to this visit with Hitler, when the building had reached the stage of frame construction.
 Hitler told Unity Mitford, a fanatical English follower, about the incident when she visited him at the Berghof in July 1938.
 In a letter to her sister Diana, wife of Oswald Mosley, the leader of the British Union of Fascists, Unity described the house in rapturous terms, saving her greatest praise for the huge expanse of window in the Great Hall: “The effect is simply extraordinary.
 The window—the largest piece of glass ever made—can be wound down like a motor window, as it was yesterday, leaving it quite open.
 Through it one just sees this huge chain of mountains, and it looks more like an enormous cinema screen than like reality.
 Needless to say the génial [brilliant] idea was the Führer’s own, & he said Frau Troost wanted to insist on having three windows.”20 In later years, Gerdy Troost claimed that Hitler usually took her design advice, but in this case, the window remained a single unit rather than being divided into three smaller sections.21